JappyPing/noise2read/README.rst

 Quick-run example
 =================

-Quick-run example for testing noise2read by setting only 1 trial for Optuna and 10 estimators for xGboost
+Quick-run example for testing noise2read by setting only 1 trial for Optuna and 10 estimators for xGboost which are not the parameters used in our paper.

 * noise2read installation